iamsabitak/README.md/README.md

-This is a note for JS daily challenge. daily one problem challenge i challenge my self to slove daily one javascript problem from 08-04-2023 in this repository
+This is a note for JS daily challenge. daily one problem challenge, i challenge my self to solve daily one javascript problem from 08-04-2023 in this repository.

 🍏 Must check below things !